Wedding Planning Guide

 How to Write Your Own Vow Renewal Vows

-We’ve got lots of good advice on writing your own wedding vows, and all of that still applies when it comes to vows for your vow renewal; however, there are a few other ideas to consider when crafting your words and promises for this occasion.
+We’ve got lots of good advice on writing your own wedding vows, and all of that still applies when it comes to renewing vows; however, there are a few other ideas to consider when crafting your words and promises for this occasion.

 1. Include how many years you’ve been together.
 It sounds like a no-brainer, but it’s easy for you to forget when you’re in the throes of vow drafts, because it’s such a second-nature statistic for you.
 But it isn’t for your guests, and it’s undoubtedly a foundation for your decision to do a vow renewal ceremony in the first place.
 There, you have your opening line!